levitte/openssl-web/docs/OpenSSL300Design.md

 algorithm is the same as its own `OSSL_PROVIDER` object (i.e. the one that was passed to `OSSL_provider_init`).
 For example consider the case of an `EVP_DigestSign*` using RSA and SHA256.
-Both algorithms will be looked up externally to the FIPS module using the OpenSSL Dispatcher.
+Both algorithms will be looked up externally to the FIPS module using the Core.
 The RSA signing algorithm is the first entry point and the "init" call will be passed references to the SHA256 algorithm to be used.
 The FIPS module implementation will check that the `OSSL_PROVIDER` object associated that the SHA256 implementation that